Reclaim, Reuse, Repeat since 1991

 Long appreciated for its connection with history, reuse of salvage is increasingly considered crucial for its contribution to reducing carbon emissions.
 Driven by the shocking statistic that only 1% of building materials are reused, Salvo is currently a partner in the major futuREuse FCRBE EU project to encourage the construction industry to increase reuse of reclaimed building elements by 50% by 2032.

-Salvo continues to champion reuse as a priority for the race to net zero carbon, and reaches a loyal and ever-growing community that sees reuse as a lifestyle to not only build, but dress your home and yourself for the world you want.
+Salvo continues to champion reuse as a priority, and reaches a loyal and ever-growing community that sees reuse as a lifestyle to not only build, but dress your home and yourself for the world you want.

 Get to know SalvoWEB.com